kids-first/kf-developer-handbook/_sources/architecture/services/ego.rst.txt

 Front facing applications such as the portal or release coordinator UI interact with Ego to obtain a token that may be used to authenticate with other services.
-In the above example, the portal has a short exchange with Ego wherein an Ego token is aquired.
+In the above example, the portal has a short exchange with Ego wherein an Ego token is acquired.
 From there, the portal will store the token then use it to verify the current user has been authenticated when talking with other services.

-Services that recieve these requests containing the user's token will verify that the token was indeed minted by Ego by either passing the token back to Ego for verification, or verifying that it has been signed by Ego by using Ego's public key.
+Services that receive these requests containing the user's token will verify that the token was indeed minted by Ego by either passing the token back to Ego for verification, or verifying that it has been signed by Ego by using Ego's public key.